 Done in July 1951

-The Irish-bred English racehorse Noor, who had been sold to American racehorse owner Charles S. Howard (Ridgewood Ranch) in 1949, began tearing up the U.S. racetracks in 1950.
-Noor and Citation often set world records when they raced against each other in 1950, but Citation carried more weight than Noor in their first 3 races, and Noor won four close races against Citation that year.
+The Irish-bred English racehorse Noor, who had been sold to American race horse owner Charles S. Howard (Ridgewood Ranch) in 1949, had begun tearing up the U.S. racetracks in 1950.
+Noor and Citation often set world records when they raced against each other in 1950, but Citation carried more weight than Noor in their first 3 races.
+Noor won four close races against Citation in 1950 and was retired from racing at the end of that year.

 Note: This article was first published in 2016.
 It has been updated with new / additional content.